 The Cité des Fleurs (City of Flowers) is a pedestrian street situated in the 17th arrondissement of Paris.
 Since its creation in the mid-19th century, it has kept an enjoyable small village atmosphere and is lined with greenery.
-I discovered this beautiful place last year and had to learn more about it… after a bit of research this is what I learnt.
+I discovered this beautiful place last year and had to learn more about it… after a bit of research, this is what I learned.

 The Cité des Fleurs should not be confused with the Cité florale in the 13th arrondissement.

 - The impressionist painter Alfred Sisley lived at number 27 from where he painted Vue de Montmartre, depuis la Cité des Fleurs aux Batignolles in 1869.
-His painting is now displayed at the Grenoble museum.
+His painting is now displayed in a museum in Grenoble.

-- It was also there that were born Catherine Deneuve and Françoise Dorléac, respectively in 1943 and 1942.
+- It was also there that sisters Catherine Deneuve and Françoise Dorléac, were born, respectively in 1943 and 1942.

 The Resistance network in Cité des Fleurs